If you've ever felt the frustration of managing multiple online accounts, whether…

 Step #9: Conduct a Free Demo Magento to Shopify Migration

 But don’t quote me out of context here, I’m not forcing your hand to skip the free demo migration step.
 You must run one.
-You sure want to check out how your Shopify store will possibly appear after you’ve imported data from your Magento based-store.
+You should definitely check out how your Shopify store might appear after importing data from your Magento-based store.

-Now, go ahead with free demo migration, just evade hitting the skip checkbox.
+Now, proceed with the free demo migration, and avoid clicking the skip checkbox.
 Cart2Cart, by default, comes set to execute a swift demo migration, which ordinarily ought not to last more than 30 minutes.

-At the end of the free demo, you’ll figure that the Shopify demo store gets a limited number of entities.
-Again, nothing to worry about, since the entities just suffice an in-depth assessment of both target store’s backend and frontend layouts.
+At the end of the free demo, you’ll figure out that the Shopify demo store gets a limited number of entities.
+Again, nothing to worry about, as the entities are sufficient for an in-depth assessment of both target stores’ backend and frontend layouts.

-Counter check all aspects to the last details and consult with the customer support team in case you encounter any hitch.
+Double-check all aspects to the last detail and consult with the customer support team in case you encounter any issues.

-Else, if the demo migration pans out just fine, you’re free to proceed with full migration.
+Otherwise, if the demo migration pans out just fine, you’re free to proceed with the complete migration.

 Step #10: Carry out a Full Magento to Shopify Migration

 Does everything appear to check?
-Have you add-in all the entities you’d like migrated?
+Have you added all the entities you’d like migrated?

-Ok, if everything checks up to this stage, you can proceed to full migration.
+Ok, if everything checks up to this stage, you can proceed to complete the migration.

-But you only get to proceed upon full payment of the amount due for migration.
+But you can only proceed after full payment of the amount due for migration.

 With Cart2Cart, you get billed for entities imported as well as the extra options you’ve opted for to personalize the migration process.

-And once the payment gets settled, you can execute full migration, which should last a couple of hours.
+Once the payment is settled, you can execute a complete migration, which should take a couple of hours.
 Ultimately, Cart2Cart sends you an alert as soon as the entire process completes.

 Therefore, take the time to review the backend and frontend layouts in-depth.
 Evaluate how the entities alongside their variables have mapped onto your target Shopify site.